neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 .. note::

-	Please note that the documentation block of the action method is mandatory – the annotations (tags) you see in the example are important for FLOW3 to recognize the correct type of each argument.
+	Please note that the documentation block of the action method is mandatory – the annotations (tags) you see in the example are important for TYPO3 Flow to recognize the correct type of each argument.

 Additionally to passing the arguments to the action method, all registered arguments